Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Introduction

 \section{Introduction}

 During economic downturns, traditional monetary and fiscal policies often face limitations in their ability to swiftly and effectively boost consumer spending.
-In response, government-issued digital coupons---a type of consumption voucher distributed via mobile platforms---have emerged as an innovative tool for stimulating consumption in targeted sectors.
-Since the COVID-19 pandemic, these programs have seen widespread adoption in China, with over 170 municipalities issuing digital coupons in 2020 alone, backed by government subsidies exceeding 1.9 billion RMB (260 million USD).
+In response, government-issued digital coupons---a form of mobile-distributed consumption voucher---have emerged as an innovative tool to stimulate demand in targeted sectors.
 Unlike conventional stimulus measures such as cash transfers or tax rebates, which are often saved rather than spent, digital coupons feature minimum spending thresholds (e.g., spend ¥50 to get ¥15 off) and short expiration periods designed to encourage immediate spending.
-Their mobile distribution enables rapid, large-scale deployment and allows targeted support for specific sectors, such as food services and retail, which are particularly vulnerable during economic downturns.
+Their digital distribution enables rapid, large-scale deployment and allows policymakers to direct support toward sectors that are particularly vulnerable during downturns.

+In this paper, we study digital coupons as a stimulus tool using comprehensive data from a major program in Beijing, which targeted food delivery services to support the local restaurant industry.
+We examine both the overall effectiveness of the program in stimulating consumer spending and the heterogeneity in its impact across individuals and businesses.
+Using detailed transaction records and user attributes from a leading Chinese food delivery platform---augmented with high-resolution housing transaction data and geocoded establishment information---we construct rich profiles of consumer demographic, wealth, and locational characteristics that enable a detailed analysis of the program's impact.